Join us on a 7 Day Central and Eastern Europe Tour from Frankfurt, and see all the glorious sights in Prague, Budapest

-We’ll depart in the morning, reaching the Czech border in the early afternoon and Prague by dusk.
-Commonly referred to as Golden Prague, the capital of the Czech Republic is a resplendent vision of Old World glory.
+In the morning, we will leave, hitting the Czech border in the early afternoon and Prague at dusk.
+Commonly referred to as the Golden Prague, the Czech Republic ‘s capital is a brilliant glimpse of the glory of the Old World.

 Your Prague adventure starts with a stunning stroll along the coronation route of the ancient Bohemian Kings and Queens.
 Starting from the top of Castle Hill in the Hradcany district, we will visit Prague Castle, the official residence of the President of the Republic, and, according to the Guinness Book of World Records, the world’s largest ancient castle.
 Admission to Golden Road, a street of 11 historic houses located within the castle complex, and the imposing St. Vitus Cathedral are also included in the castle fees.
 We’ll reach the old quarter by crossing the Charles Bridge and see the Astronomical Clock in Old Town Square, which has hosted both uprisings and executions, and remains the city’s political and cultural center to this day.

 After breakfast, the Schonbrunn Palace, the former summer residence of the Imperial Family and the favorite living quarters of Empress Maria Theresa, is in Vienna, the capital of Austria; the Stadtpark, home to the gilded bronze statue of Johann Strauss; the Austrian Parliament Building; the world-renowned Vienna State Opera; and the Hofburg Palace.
-We arrive at St. Stephen ‘s Cathedral after a walk along the Kartnerstrasse.
-Tickets can also be arranged to a Viennese Waltz concert (at your own expense).
+We will arrive at St. Stephen ‘s Cathedral after a walk down Kartnerstrasse.
+Tickets can also be arranged (at your own expense) for a Viennese Waltz concert.